apache/activemq-artemis/docs/user-manual/en/undelivered-messages.md

 </address-setting>
 ```

-If a `dead-letter-address` is not specified, messages will removed after
+If a `dead-letter-address` is not specified, messages will be removed after
 `max-delivery-attempts` unsuccessful attempts.

 By default, messages are redelivered 10 times at the maximum.
 Set